LJI researcher named Pew Latin American Fellow in Biomedical Sciences

 Hugo Sepúlveda receives prestigious fellowship in recognition of his innovative research

 LA JOLLA, CA—Postdoctoral researcher Hugo Sepúlveda, Ph.D., has been named a 2018 Pew Latin American Fellow in Biomedical Sciences, the Pew Charitable Trust announced today.
-Only one of ten awardees, Sepúlveda will receive two years of funding to study with Anjana Rao, Ph.D., professor at the La Jolla Institute for Allergy and Immunology.
+Only one of ten awardees, Sepúlveda will receive two years of funding to study with Anjana Rao, Ph.D., professor at the La Jolla Institute for Immunology.

 Sepúlveda will probe how regulatory proteins called TETs influence the formation of specialized cell types and how dysregulation of their activity is involved in cancer.
 A better understanding of how TET proteins control cell proliferation and cell fate could provide new targets for the treatment of cancer and help advance stem cell therapies.